cafanasyev/java-sapient-sdk/README.md

 ### IDE setup

 Install the [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format) IntelliJ IDEA plugin and select **AOSP** style in its settings.
 This makes the IDE formatter produce identical output to Spotless.

+## License

+This project is released into the public domain under the [Unlicense](https://unlicense.org).